Alan L. Hart: Transition

-Early FTM surgeries involved the implanting of testicular tissue in place of the removed ovaries.
+Early female to male (FTM) reassignment surgeries involved the implanting of testicular tissue in place of the removed ovaries.
 Crystalline male hormones had been extracted in usable quantities from male urine by 1903, but it represented an infection risk.

 Hart's surgery was completed at the University of Oregon Medical School over the 1917–1918 winter vacation.
 He then legally changed his name.

 He interned at San Francisco Hospital.
 A former classmate recognized him there, and he was outed as transgender in the Spokesman-Review newspaper on Feb.
 6, 1918.
-The article's opening sentence referred to him by his birth name and with female pronouns, describing him as having graduated from Stanford "as a fluffy coed...[who] affected boyish mannerisms."
+The article's opening sentence referred to him by his birth name and with she/her pronouns, describing him as having graduated from Stanford "as a fluffy coed ... [who] affected boyish mannerisms".

-In February 1918 he married his first wife, Inez Stark, at a Congregational church and moved with her to Gardiner, Oregon, to set up his own medical practice.
+In February 1918, he married his first wife, Inez Stark, at a Congregational church and moved with her to Gardiner, Oregon, to set up his own medical practice.

-In an interview with a local paper, Hart declared that he was "happier since I made this change than I ever have in my life, and I will continue this way as long as I live [...]
-I have never concealed anything regarding my [change] to men's clothing [...]
-I came home to show my friends that I am ashamed of nothing."
+In an interview with a local paper, Hart declared that he was "happier since I made this change than I ever have in my life, and I will continue this way as long as I live ....
+I have never concealed anything regarding my [change] to men's clothing ....
+I came home to show my friends that I am ashamed of nothing".

-Synthetic hormones were not manufactured until 1920 (by Bayer), and when given the opportunity, Hart began taking testosterone.
-This treatment led to masculinization including a lower-pitched voice and ability to grow facial hair.
+Synthetic hormones were not immediately available.
+When given the opportunity, Hart began taking testosterone.
+His treatment led to masculinization, including a lower-pitched voice and facial hair.